roryheaney/Fancy-Squares/README.md

 ### In progress

 - Tabbed panel accordion on mobile
-  - basic setup in place, needs style refinment, will probably leave as is so you're not tied down too much.
+  - Basic setup in place, needs style refinment, will probably leave as is so you're not tied down too much.
 - Swiper Carousel logic refinements and more clear requirements for specific settings
-  - switch to render.php for easier admin editing and maintance.
+  - Switch to render.php for easier admin editing and maintance.